OSU-BMBL/marsgt/README.md

 ```bash
 pip install -r requirements.txt
 ```
-* Use pip to install MarsGT:
+* You can directly install MarsGT using the pip command:
 ```bash
 pip install MarsGT==0.1.6
 ```